Further Git and GitHub for Effective Collaboration

 Note that the main branch is unchanged whilst a new commit (labelled e1) has been created as part of the experiment branch.

 As mentioned previously, one of the advantages of using branches is working on different features in parallel.
 You may have already spotted the typo in ingredients.md but let’s say that we’ve only just seen it in the midst of our work on the experiment branch.
 We could correct the typo with a new commit in experiment but it doesn’t fit in very well here - if we decide to discard our experiment then we also lose the correction.
 Instead it makes much more sense to create a correcting commit in main.
-First, move to (checkout) the main branch:
+First, switch to the main branch:

-git checkout main
+git switch main

 Then fix the typing mistake in ingredients.md.
 And finally, commit that change (hint: ‘avo’ look at the first ingredient):

-git add ingredients.md
+git stage ingredients.md

 git commit -m "Corrected typo in ingredients.md"